skiadas/statsresources/README.md

 - [K-12 Statistics Education resources](http://www.amstat.org/ASA/Education/K-12-Statistics-Education-Resources.aspx)
 - [ASA resources for undergraduate educators](http://www.amstat.org/asa/education/undergraduate-educators.aspx)

-Many thanks to Stacey Hancock and Patti Frazer Lock for their contributions.
+Many thanks to Stacey Hancock and Patti Frazer Lock, and all the participants and attendees of the JMM 2018 panel on mathematicians teaching statistics, for their contributions.